 Silver Spring Citizen's Advisory Board

-Bernice North, Executive Vice-Chair
+Bernice North, Chair

 The daughter of immigrants from Ghana, West Africa Bernice Dansoah North is a lifelong Montgomery County resident and a graduate of Montgomery Blair High School.
 After graduating from University of Maryland, College Park in 2003 with a B.A. in Government and Politics, she attended Howard University School of Law.